prolept/OxCode/README.md

 ## Requirements

 - [OxMetrics 8](https://www.timberlake.co.uk/software/oxmetrics.html) or above.
-For academic use, a free version of Ox (console) is available from the web site https://www.doornik.com/download.html
+For academic use, a free version of Ox (console) is available from [this](https://www.doornik.com/download.html) web site

 - Windows 64 bits, MacOS or Linux 64 bits